GDSC-VNRVJIET/ctf/README.md

 - Immunity duration: 3 minutes after attack

 ## Production Deployment

+### Quick Deploy to Render (Free Tier)

+The platform is configured for easy deployment to Render's free tier:

+1. **Setup**: Run the automated setup script:
+   - Linux/Mac: `./setup-render-deployment.sh`
+   - Windows: `setup-render-deployment.bat`

+2. **Deploy**: Push to GitHub and use Render's Blueprint deployment with the included `render.yaml`

+3. **Configure**: The script will prompt for your Convex deployment URL and update all configuration files

+For detailed instructions, see `RENDER_DEPLOYMENT.md`.

+### Manual Production Setup

 1. Change `SECRET_KEY` in `backend/auth.py`
 2. Set up proper email service for OTP delivery